/// Nomad Lifestyle: Day 2342

-This is a journal series of posts on specific days of my life as a vagabond.
+This is a journal series of posts on specific days of my life as a nomad.
 Written in or near real time as the day occurred in central Vietnam.

 People wait all week for Friday.
 All year for summer.
 All life for happiness… I travel.

-Today is December 30 of the year 2018 and it is the 2342th day of my vagabonding lifestyle.
+Today is December 30 of the year 2018 and it is the 2342th day of my nomadic lifestyle.
 My current location is Hoi An en route to Hue.

 Considered one of the most beautiful and best coastal roads in the road, the 13 mile Hai Van Pass was only recently made famous by Top Gear in 2008.